frankwm/testrep/README.md

 # testrep
 test repository
-This is just test repo to learn how to use git and hithub
+This is just test repo to learn how to use git and github.